In this period of apparent calm and lack of concerts, I’m offering you the translation of three wonderful interviews with our guys.

 HOST= I studied it carefully, I even forgot something, but everyone knows you, so I won’t add anything.

-I’d ask the people in front who are standing to sit down otherwise those in the back won’t see, thanks!
+(people don’t sit down or go back to their seats) I’d ask the people in front who are standing to sit down otherwise those in the back won’t see, thanks!

 I’m curious….well, when Piero… (Piero, in the meantime, has gone to the front of the stage and pointed to someone, maybe a little girl, who knows Il Volo’s songs, and Piero tells the host)…. oh well, then we’ll have them sing a little bit.